Es ist das Heil uns kommen her, BWV 9: Recordings

 The listing is taken from the selection on the Bach Cantatas Website.
-Recordings have traditionally been made by large symphonic groups, but increasingly in historically informed performances (HIP) by boys' choirs, chorales (Kantorei, choir dedicated to mostly church music), chamber choirs or groups with on voice per part (OVPP), and matching instrumental ensembles playing on Baroque period instruments in historically informed performance.
+Recordings have traditionally been made by large symphonic groups, but increasingly in historically informed performances (HIP) by boys' choirs, chorales (Kantorei, choir dedicated to mostly church music), chamber choirs or groups with one voice per part (OVPP), and matching instrumental ensembles playing on Baroque period instruments.
 HIP and OVPPensembles are marked by green background.